SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 > The granule of reuse os the granule of release.

-* Use a release process with release nunbers, else reuse is impossible.
+* Use a release process with release numbers, else reuse is impossible.
-* Classes and modules that are grouped together should be releaseable together.
+* Classes and modules that are grouped together should be releasable together.

 Consider googling more on this principle.